FSEmbedded/releases-fus/README.txt

  The U-Boot is now based on 2021.04.
- Additional to the security and feature updates of the mainline U-Boot, there has been many updates on the fsimage command and the general layout of the bootloaders in the flash memory.
+ Additional to the security and feature updates of the mainline U-Boot, there have been many updates on the fsimage command and the general layout of the bootloaders in the flash memory.
 Because of this, it is necessary to update first the U-Boot, reset and the Nboot.
  You can use the update.scr from the sdcard directory for this.

-3. New Yocto version 4.0 Kirstone
+3. New Yocto version 4.0 Kirkstone

  Updating Yocto to Version 4.0 Kirkstone.
 This provides many new package versions like Qt6.3 or Chroium 101.